L-Citrulline

 Does L citrulline really work?

-Prehypertension raises your risk for high blood pressure and heart disease.
-L-citrulline supplements may ease symptoms of mild-to-moderate erectile dysfunction (ED).
+Prehypertension raises your risk for high cardiovascular health and heart condition.
+L-citrulline supplements may ease concerns of mild-to-moderate male vitality (ED).
 Scientists say L-citrulline does not work as well as ED drugs such as Viagra.
 However, it appears to be a safe option.

 What is L citrulline good for?

-L-citrulline is used for Alzheimer's disease, dementia, fatigue, muscle weakness, sickle cell disease, erectile dysfunction, high blood pressure, and diabetes.
-It is used for heart disease, body building, increasing energy, and for improving athletic performance.
+L-citrulline is used for Alzheimer's condition, dementia, fatigue, muscle weakness, sickle cell condition, male vitality, high cardiovascular health, and diabetes.
+It is used for heart condition, body building, increasing energy, and for improving athletic performance.

 How much citrulline should you take a day?